R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/index.md

    btn_class: "btn--primary"
 feature_row_left_2:
  - image_path: /assets/images/panel.png
-   title: "R in LMICs: potential?"
+   title: "R in LMICs: is there potential?"
    excerpt: "Join our panel discussion on the 23rd February for a discussion on the possible pros and cons of R in LMICs.
 Gain valuable insight from our HTA experts, such as Prof [Gianluca Baio](), Dr [Howard Thom](), Dr [Fernando Escudero](), and Dr [Lucy Cunamma](), who will discuss the potential advantages and pitfuls of using R in LMIC contexts."
    url: /events/
    btn_label: "Read More"